 FY14 has been a year of strong acquisitive growth resulting in an underlying profit of \$11.6m and a statutory profit of \$11.5m, which respectively represent an increase of \$5.7m and \$21.8m on prior year.
 The results are underpinned by a significantly increased contribution from the Active Lifestyle Estates and Garden Villages portfolios following the acquisition of a further thirteen lifestyle parks and five rental villages during the year.
-Furthermore, Ingenia Communities Management Trust and its subsidiaries formed a tax consolidation group, which has allowed unrecognised carried forward and current year tax losses to be recognised, which is the primary driver for the \$7.3m income tax benefit recorded.
+Furthermore, Ingenia Communities Management Trust and its subsidiaries formed a tax consolidation group, which is the primary driver for the \$7.3m income tax benefit recorded.